-MAY 2020 - BEARBROOK, ON: Lafarge's Bearbrook Office had a project to redo the front garden and entrance and decided to use this as an opportunity to build a monarch waystation for migrating monarch butterflies and other pollinators.
+MAY 2020 - BEARBROOK, ON: Lafarge's Bearbrook office had a project to redo the garden and front entrance and decided to use it as an opportunity to build a route station for migrating monarchs and other pollinators.

-APRIL 22, 2020 - UXBRIDGE, ON: The North Durham Nature Club has been managing a bird box program at the Lafarge gravel pit in Uxbridge for the past 7 years.
-In this partnership, approximately fifty bird boxes for cavity nesting birds were installed and additional habitat restoration began with tree planting.
+APRIL 22, 2020 - UXBRIDGE, ON: The North Durham Nature Club has operated a bird nesting box program at the Lafarge Gravel Pit in Uxbridge for the past 7 years.
+As part of this partnership, around fifty nesting boxes for nesting birds in cavities have been installed and additional habitat restoration has started with the planting of trees.

-MARCH 2020 - EDMONTON, AB: A University of Alberta study confirms Lafarge Canada's reclamation strategy and productivity, and its importance to biodiversity.
-The U of A in Edmonton, AB, is working with Lafarge to further understand the correlation between parasitical presence in reclaimed wetlands and biodiversity.
+MARCH 2020 - EDMONTON, AB: A study from the University of Alberta confirms Lafarge Canada's reclamation strategy and productivity, as well as its importance to biodiversity.
+The U of A in Edmonton, Alta., Is working with Lafarge to better understand the correlation between pest presence in restored wetlands and biodiversity.